 In September 1957, the ship was involved in NATO exercises among other units of the Atlantic Fleet.
 In August 1958, the Grand Canyon steamed to Souda Bay in order to take part in the operations in Lebanon.
 For approximately four months, the ship offered its support to other warships that were commanded to keep a close watch on the aggression in the area.
 For most of 1959, the Grand Canyon was docked at Newport and only performed local tender operations.
 In January 1960, the ship took part in Operation Springboard, which was an annual series of exercises taking place in the Caribbean.

 In November 1962, the Grand Canyon arrived at San Juan, Puerto Rico, where it was assigned to tend to vessels of the South Atlantic Blockading Fleet, particularly during the Cuban Missile Crisis and the period immediately following it.
-In 1963 the Grand Canyon was stationed at the Bethlehem Steel Yards, Boston in order to undergo a modernization overhaul.
+In 1963 the Grand Canyon was stationed at the Bethlehem Steel Yards, Boston, in order to undergo a modernization overhaul.
 After completion in January 1964, the ship left on a shakedown cruise in Guantanamo Bay and San Juan.
-In March 1971, the Grand Canyon was reclassified as Repair Ship (AR-28), and on September 1978 the ship was placed out of commission and sold to be scrapped two years later.
+In March 1971, the Grand Canyon was reclassified as a Repair Ship (AR-28), and in September 1978, the ship was placed out of commission and sold to be scrapped two years later.